Table of contents

 Networks are critical to every organization, linking users to the assets used to operate IT and to each other.
 Yet many organizations have found it challenging to discover details about all the network-related assets involved.

-This easily leads to service issues when there are failures in network assets, and a high level of risk to the organization, especially security risks, as nobody can discover how the assets work together.
+This easily leads to service issues when there are failures in network assets and a high level of risk to the organization, especially security risks, as nobody can discover how the assets work together.

 Corporate networks are now highly complex, especially since the networks used to connect the IT environments have expanded in size to include cloud, virtual, personal, and mobile devices.

-IT Asset Discovery tools can help automatically scan both the network components and the traffic between them, identifying possible assets.
+IT asset discovery tools can help automatically scan both the network components and the traffic between them, identifying possible assets.
 Once they are discovered, the tools will capture and record more granular information of each asset, including possible connections with other assets, configuration information, software and firmware versions, and usage.

-Unless you use asset discovery, there is a high risk of service disruption.
+Without asset discovery, there is a high risk of service disruption.
 When the inevitable disruption does happen, it can take a long time to discover the information you need about these assets to help fix the issues.